Casella Waste Systems (NASDAQ:CWST) Releases FY 2021 Earnings Guidance

 Casella Waste Systems (NASDAQ:CWST) updated its FY 2021 earnings guidance on Thursday.
-The company provided EPS guidance of – for the period.
+The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $815 million-$830 million, compared to the consensus revenue estimate of $831.20 million.

-A number of equities research analysts have recently issued reports on the company.
-Raymond James upped their price target on Casella Waste Systems from $76.00 to $77.00 and gave the company a strong-buy rating in a research report on Monday.
-Zacks Investment Research downgraded Casella Waste Systems from a buy rating to a hold rating in a report on Tuesday, May 4th.
-Three investment analysts have rated the stock with a hold rating, two have given a buy rating and one has assigned a strong buy rating to the stock.
-The stock currently has a consensus rating of Buy and an average target price of $69.50.
+Casella Waste Systems (NASDAQ:CWST) last issued its earnings results on Thursday, April 29th.
+The industrial products company reported $0.09 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.04 by $0.05.
+The business had revenue of $189.53 million for the quarter, compared to analyst estimates of $188.87 million.
+Casella Waste Systems had a net margin of 4.85% and a return on equity of 33.65%.
+On average, research analysts anticipate that Casella Waste Systems will post 0.83 EPS for the current fiscal year.

-In other news, COO Edwin D. Johnson sold 2,786 shares of the business’s stock in a transaction that occurred on Tuesday, March 16th.
-The shares were sold at an average price of $64.49, for a total value of $179,669.14.
-Also, Director Emily Nagle Green sold 4,256 shares of Casella Waste Systems stock in a transaction on Tuesday, February 23rd.
-The shares were sold at an average price of $59.46, for a total transaction of $253,061.76.
-Over the last three months, insiders have sold 66,105 shares of company stock valued at $3,997,304.
-7.71% of the stock is currently owned by corporate insiders.
+In other Casella Waste Systems news, CEO John W. Casella sold 31,702 shares of the firm’s stock in a transaction that occurred on Friday, February 26th.
+The shares were sold at an average price of $59.78, for a total value of $1,895,145.56.
+Also, CAO Christopher Heald sold 3,552 shares of the firm’s stock in a transaction that occurred on Friday, February 26th.
+The shares were sold at an average price of $60.18, for a total transaction of $213,759.36.
+In the last quarter, insiders have sold 66,105 shares of company stock worth $3,997,304.
+7.71% of the stock is owned by company insiders.

 About Casella Waste Systems